 Many developers require an understanding of the technology stack to manage it, so product analytics are popular.
 Analytics platforms combine data sources throughout the stack and provide detailed user tracking.
 It allows software engineers to find out what problems users have with their program, fix the issues, and debug them.

 Will the app be available on mobile or desktop?
-If it's a mobile application, what applications will it need?
+If it's a mobile application, will it be a native mobile app or a cross-platform one?
 What browsers will it require if it's a desktop application?
 Is it a news site that gets millions of visits each day or a banking software that must be safe?
 Various programming languages, tools, and tech stacks are suited to each purpose.
 Developers generally prefer languages they are already familiar with, but letting the application's objective choose its technology may pay off.
 Developers with the skills to complete the task might also be useful.

 Having an optimized technology stack is critical for seeing positive and long-lasting results in your business.
 Your team may work more effectively than ever before with the appropriate tools and software, allowing you to develop faster.
 Don’t depend on popular technologies because they work for big and prominent companies.
 Weigh your options; consider all the pros and cons of your tech stacks.
 Remember, a wrong choice of technology stacks can end in a financial disaster.

 We’ve been in the business for over 13 years and have